 Finally, clear speech matters more than ever when a child starts school.
 They’ll be surrounded by friends and peers who may point out their speech errors, which can hurt a child’s confidence and cause negative feelings toward speaking.
 Children will also be communicating with teachers and other adults, and they need to be able to share their thoughts, needs, and opinions during the school day.
 The sooner we can address any issues with speech clarity, the better!

-Why is /f/ a tricky sound?
+Why is /f/ a hard sound for kids to pronounce?

 The /f/ sound is different from many other sounds.
 It requires the top teeth to rest on the bottom lip, while air is blown slightly out of the mouth.
 This is a lot of coordination needed for one sound!
 It’s easy to see why some kids have a hard time with it.